 Single/Double Container Mode

-About 592 wordsAbout 2 min
+About 569 wordsAbout 2 min

-Cloud-native development can be launched in two modes:
+Cloud-native development supports two launch modes:

 - Single Container Mode: Development environment and code service (

-) are in the same container - Double Container Mode: Development environment and code service (
+code-server) are in the same container - Double Container Mode: Development environment and code service (

 Single Container Mode